pbaranchikov/stash-eol-check/README.md

   list of filename patterns which should not he checked (should be ignored) by this plugin in both pre-commit hook and pull request merge check.

+## Known issues
+* only last commit is analyzed in pre-receive hook during the initial push

+## Packaging and test execution
+Widely advertised Wired testing framework seems broken in Stash, according to STASH-5523 and STASH-4616.
+So, to execute tests correctly, you are to run atlas-debug -DskipTests
+And when the application starts, you cat perform the testing atlas-package

 ## Version history

 ### Version 0.2